Discover APIs

 In this document, we will explore how API Security Policies facilitate the discovery of APIs.

-• Navigate to Groups & Assets > Discover & Manage
+• Navigate to Applications & Groups.

 • Go to Discovered APIs Section.